 While they are technically trains, metros are their own category entirely and this Europe train guide doesn’t cover them any further.

 Commuter rails and regional trains aren’t exactly synonymous, but for the purposes of this guide, they’re similar.

 These are slower-moving trains used to connect surrounding villages to a major city (for example, Versailles to Paris) or trains that go within a certain country or region (for example, from Siena to Florence in Tuscany).

 Most of the tips in this guide to train travel in Europe apply to these trains, but they sometimes have fewer amenities (like snacks/drinks available for purchase, for example) than high-speed or long-distance trains.

 High-Speed Trains/Long-Distance Trains

-These are trains that cover long distances within a country (for example, from Rome to Venice) or cross borders (for example, from Paris to Amsterdam).
+These are trains that cover long distances within a country (for example, from Florence to Venice) or cross borders (for example, from Paris to Amsterdam).

 Since each country runs its own train system (often with a national carrier option and private carrier(s) mixed in), booking a ticket between countries may mean changing train companies at a city near the border.